Local Search for Business Owners – How to Get Started

 Track your results in Google Analytics and Google Webmaster Tools (now called, “Google Search Console”).
 Check which pages serve as successful landing pages and which do not.
 Which pull people in and encourage them to dig deeper, contact you, or lead to a purchase.
 The others need work.

 There are many tools that can help you understand your local digital presence.
 A good place to start is to get a clear view of your NAP occurrence and accuracy.
-Go here now, to see how your site is listed!
+Contact OpenMoves to learn about our Local SEO services and for a review of your digital presence.

 And let us know how we can help.